SciML/ReservoirComputing.jl/docs/src/examples/ks_pathak.md

 Split the `N` spatial points into `G` contiguous chunks.
-Each chunk gets its own reservoir, whose input window is its chunk plus `locality` points wrapped in from each neighbor — that overlap is what lets a purely local model still capture the (finite-speed) spatial coupling of the PDE.
+Each chunk gets its own reservoir, whose input window is its chunk plus `locality` points wrapped in from each neighbor.
+The overlap is what lets a purely local model still capture the (finite-speed) spatial coupling of the PDE.

 ```@example kspathak